mountain-pass/ryvr/README.md

  - [X] Add performance test on write -> read latency
  - [X] Add rest ryvr
  - [X] Add vary response header
+ - [ ] Use a different ryvr name for each test, so as to avoid the need to clear cache between test scenarios
  - [ ] Add integration with SourceClear for security scans
  - [ ] Add test for incorrect Ryvr name (404)
  - [ ] Add test for getting a RyvrsCollection as HTML